 The book was released on April 23rd 2017, the same day the worldwide Informix conference opened its doors in Raleigh, NC.
 You can read it on your Kindle device or Kindle app.
 Get it at http://amzn.to/2oFyjhc.

 Informix is the archetype of the Small Data that can become Big Data!
 Enjoy your reading.

 About the Author

-Jean Georges Perrin is a software architect for Zaloni.
-He is passionate about software engineering and all things data, small and big data.
+Jean Georges Perrin is passionate about software engineering and all things data, small and big data.
 His latest endeavors bring him in the Apache ecosystem, with a definite penchant for Spark and Zeppelin.
 He is proud to have been the first in France to be recognized as an IBM Champion, and to have been awarded the honor for his ninth consecutive year.
 Jean Georges shares his more than 20 years of experience in the IT industry as a presenter and participant at conferences and through publishing articles in print and online media.
 His blog is visible at http://jgp.net.
 When he is not immersed in IT, which he loves, he enjoys exploring his adopted region of North Carolina with his kids.Follow on Google Plus Follow on Twitter More Content by Jean Georges Perrin